abhirukprashan/whyshy/README.md

-# just sample app for flet , that i made for fun but end up my friends telling me its good for mental health and for socail anxiety ,fell free to send update and all
+# just app that i made for fun butz end up my friends telling me its good for mental health and for socail anxiety ,fell free to send update and all
 ```